Building Better Opportunities & Project STRIVE

-STRIVE (an acronym for Support and Transition Routes into Volunteering and Employment) is part of the Building Better Opportunities (BBO) programme funded jointly by The Big Lottery with match funding from the European Social Fund.
+STRIVE (an acronym for Support and Transition Routes into Volunteering and Employment) is part of the Building Better Opportunities (BBO) programme funded by The National Lottery Community Fund and the European Social Fund.
 It aims to tackle the root causes of poverty and unemployment, such as physical and mental health issues, homelessness, addiction and much more.
 It brings together public, private and voluntary organisations to create one of the biggest partnerships in the county.

 The three strands of the programme are STRIVE in Hertfordshire (Barriers to Employment); MILE in Hertfordshire (Financial Confidence) and Herts Youth Futures (Young People).

 All those taking part will receive dedicated one-to-one support to understand and address their barriers to learning and employment.
 They will be offered learning and skills opportunities available through this project helping them to move towards gaining work experience placements, volunteering opportunities or apprenticeships, employment and self-employment.

 As a partner in the Building Better Opportunities project, Sunnyside Rural Trust is a key player in providing one-to-one support for those involved in the project.
 Sunnyside’s dedicated mentors engage directly with participants, and provide them with tailored support and guidance to overcome the challenges faced when moving towards roots of employment.
 By working together, they will be able to gain an understanding of their potential, and with the support of the mentor, make progress towards achieving it.
 This will include exploring opportunities for a range of factors including improving wellbeing, confidence building, CV writing and to support personal development.